Can old and new batteries be mixed in a single device?

-When batteries can't be used, they have to be recycled.
-Most of the batteries can be recycled.
-Alkaline batteries are recycled in metals industry and to recover steel, zinc, ferromanganese etc. NiCd/NiMH batteries are used to recover the cadmium and nickel.
-Li-Ion batteries are recycled to recover cobalt and button cells to recover the mercury.
-In 2006 the EU passed the Battery Directive of which one of the aims is a higher rate of battery recycling.
-Approximately 70% of the batteries collected are recycled today in an existing recycling market in Europe.
-This rate will increase over the next years.
+If batteries can no longer be used, they should be recycled.
+Most batteries can be recycled and various materials can be used again.
+For example alkaline batteries are recycled in the metal industry to recover steel, zinc, ferromanganese, etc. NiCd/NiMH batteries are recycled to recover cadmium and nickel.
+Li-ion batteries are recycled for cobalt and button cells for mercury.
+In 2006 the EU adopted the battery regulation, which aims, among other things, to increase the recycling rate of batteries.
+Approximately 70% of the collected batteries are now recycled on the existing recycling market in Europe.
+This share will increase in the coming years.

 How should I dispose of my alkaline batteries?

-Batteries have to be disposed in electronics stores, in supermarkets or in shopping centers.
+Batteries can be disposed in electronics stores, in supermarkets or in shopping centers.
 Never dispose of batteries in fire, as this could cause an explosion.

 Where should batteries be stored?